What Gas Type Is Best for Your Fire Pit?

 Burner and Ignition Compatibility Tips

-- • Natural Gas Burners use larger orifices and run at ~7" WC pressure
+- Natural Gas Burners use larger orifices and run at approximately 7" WC pressure

-- • Propane Burners use smaller orifices and need ~11" WC pressure
+- Propane Burners use smaller orifices and require approximately 11" WC pressure

-- • AWEIS Electronic Ignition works with both—just order the correct configuration
+- AWEIS Electronic Ignition works with both when configured correctly

 Common Mistakes (and How to Avoid Them)